Temiloluwa/sagemaker_auto_mpg/Blog.md

 ## Sagemaker Preprocessing and Training

 Two things are king in Sagemaker: S3 and Docker containers.
-S3 is the primary location for storing training data and exporting training artifacts like models.
+S3 is the primary location for storing training data and destination for exporting training artifacts like models.
 The SDK provides [Preprocessors](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_processing.html) and [Estimators](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html) as the fundamental interfaces for data preprocessing and model training.
 These two APIs are simply wrappers for Sagemaker Docker containers.
 This is what happens under the hood when a preprocessing job is created with a Preprocessor or training job with an Estimator:

-1. Data Transfer from S3 into the Sagemaker Docker container
+1. Data is transfered from S3 into the Sagemaker Docker container
-2. Job execution, training or preprocessing, in the container
+2. The Job (training or preprocessing) is executed in the container that runs on the compute instance you have specified for the job
-3. Export of output artifacts (models, preprocessed features) to S3
+3. Output artifacts (models, preprocessed features) are exported to S3 when the job is concluded

 <br>
 <figure>